-- Consulting unauthorised items or third-party material during the viva - Attendance of, or consulting with, an unauthorised third-party at the viva - Theft or Misrepresentation of identity (which includes requesting others to undertake an assessment) - c) Grievous Academic Misconduct.
-Student/ PGRs shall not intentionally or otherwise submit work in whole or in part that is stolen, obtained by deceit or fraud, bought from a commercial or non-commercial source, including online, requested or commissioned from a third party, or where the content has been manipulated to avoid detection.2 This category will normally include the use of artificial intelligence to generate work.
+- Consulting unauthorised items or third-party material during the viva - Attendance of, or consulting with, an unauthorised third-party at the viva - Theft or Misrepresentation of identity (which includes requesting others to undertake an assessment)

+c) Grievous Academic Misconduct.
+Student/ PGRs shall not intentionally or otherwise submit work in whole or in part that is stolen, obtained by deceit or fraud, bought from a commercial or non-commercial source, including online, requested or commissioned from a third party, or where the content has been manipulated to avoid detection.1 This category will normally include substantial misuse of generative artificial intelligence software where this is not permitted in the PGR guidelines for use of Gen AI tools in research and assessment.